IAmJamesHall/public-spork/index.md

 Also, I'm not perfect, and my notes aren't either.
 I'm sure there are typos & even factual errors in these pages.
 If you do notice something, feel free to email me at [musical-spork@jameshall.xyz](mailto:musical-spork@jameshall.xyz).

 With that said, let's talk about how I organized the site.
-It's primarily wiki-style, so there's no central Table of Contents.
-Instead, I have scattered pages that are loosely pulled together using Maps Of Contents (MOCs).
+It's primarily wiki-style, but I do have a central [Table of Contents](/toc).
+Also, I have loosely collected scattered pages into Maps of Contents (MOCs).

 Here are a few MOCs to start out with.
 - [[MOC - Modern Philosophers]]
 - [[MOC - Monarchs of England]]
-- [[MOC - European Wars after the Middle Ages]] Finally, special thanks to [notenote.link](https://github.com/Maxence-L/notenote.link) for providing the website code & [Obsidian](https://obsidian.md) for helping me organize my notes.
+- [[MOC - European Wars after the Middle Ages]]

+Finally, special thanks to [notenote.link](https://github.com/Maxence-L/notenote.link) for providing the website code & [Obsidian](https://obsidian.md) for helping me organize my notes.

 -James Hall